deepakkarki/canned-news/readme.md

-# Blogs To Mail
+# Canned News

 This project automatically creates a daily email newsletter from new activity in the RSS feeds you follow.
-Here's [an example of an email generated and sent by this project](https://www.blogstomail.com/emails/rJZJvn97db.html).
+Here's [an example of an email generated and sent by this project](https://archive.canned.news/emails/ryaoL8k9-.html).

 ## Why?